a-rhodes-vcu/unix_chat_bot/README.md

         intents = json.loads(data_file)
 ```
 Now it's time to break down the intents.json file, prepare the data and create pickle files.
-First iterate through the outer key of the json file, 'intents' then the inner key, 'patterns'.
+First iterate through the outer key and inner key of the json file: 'intents' and 'patterns'.
 The patterns are then tokenized or split apart and converted into a list of words.
-The list is then added to the word list.
+The list is then extended to the word list.
 Then a tuple containing the tokenized pattern along with it's tag is appended to the documents list and the tag is appended to the classes' list.
-Now that we have the tokenized list of words, I can convert them all to lower case, remove any words that are in the ignore list and find the lemma of each word.
+Now that we have the tokenized list of words, I can convert them all to lower case, skip any words that are in the ignore list and find the lemma of each word.
 Last but not least, create a set of each list (remove duplicates) and sort each list.
 Finially, it's time to dump the lists into pickle files.

 ```
   for intent in intents['intents']: